creative residency

 Peña's passion for flamenco extends to his work as a teacher, where he has shared his expertise with students at institutions and dance companies across Spain and internationally.
 From leading workshops at renowned flamenco schools to teaching masterclasses at conservatories of dance, Peña has inspired countless aspiring dancers with his dynamic teaching style and deep understanding of flamenco technique and expression.

-Mentee applications are Open.
+Mentee applications are closed.

 Through mentorship, the residency will provide an artist mentee the opportunity to be guided as they carve their own artistic voice and develop creation skills.
 The mentor will challenge the mentee to explore dance vocabulary and their individualistic choreographic expressions, while reflecting and experimenting.
 There is potential to explore and integrate the use of props and scenographic elements to expand the artistic environment.
 The objective is to nurture the artistic mind, empowering the mentee to be a flamenco leader of tomorrow.